jrsfiend/solana-oracle-function-example/README.md

 1. Locate the file `Anchor.toml`.
 2. It's like a list of settings.
 Find the section `[programs.localnet]` and `[programs.devnet]`.
-3. Change the `srfxusdc_oracle` line to a new address, `5Xf8maajW5MCaeUPn1RLSJY2CczZiWN31eGuDWePgvSV`.
+3. Change the `srfx_usdc_oracle` line to a new address, `5Xf8maajW5MCaeUPn1RLSJY2CczZiWN31eGuDWePgvSV`.
 4. Save your changes.

 **Part 3: Makefile Adjustments**